 Mental Fortitude In The Outdoors

-Backcountry skiing is a serious time commitment and financial investment... how do I know what gear to buy?
-When should we take the Avalanche course?
-Will I even understand it and be able to assess terrain?
+"How do I know what gear to buy for backcountry skiing and mountaineering?
+When should I take the avalanche course?
+Will I even be able to assess terrain?"

 Research is key... the only reason you feel uncomfortable is because you don't understand it.
-We are lucky to have a database of knowledge right at our fingertips... take the time to read, watch videos, and speak with sport/industry experts.
+We are lucky to have a database of knowledge right at our fingertips... take the time to read, watch videos and speak with sport or industry experts.

 Get hands on... go into the field with a (really) good friend who doesn't mind taking time to show you the ropes.
-If you don't have an expert friend, then look into taking a course through organizations like Colorado Mountain School or National Ski Patrol.
+If you don't have an expert friend, then look into taking a course through reputable organizations in your area.

-You're going to look silly... and that's okay!
-Everyone had to start from square one at some point.
+You'll look a little clueless... and that's okay.
+Everyone has to start from square one at some point.
 Maybe you forget to flake the rope and now it's getting all tangled as your partner is climbing.
-You suddenly feel like everyone is looking at you!
-Maybe they are, but regardless it's important to learn from our 'oops!' moments so we can correct it in the future.
+You suddenly feel like everyone is looking at you, and maybe they are, but regardless it's important to learn from our mistakes so we can correct it in the future.

-Whether it's outdoor sports, personal relationships, or professional goals—it's important to understand that we grow as individuals when we are put into uncomfortable situations.
-It's okay to be scared and to doubt yourself, but only if you let determination prevail.
+Whether it's outdoor sports, personal relationships or professional goals—it's important to understand that we grow as individuals when we are put into uncomfortable situations.
+It's okay to be uncomfortable, but not to a point where it's holding you back.